Australian qualification pathway

 1. Complete and return the Overseas Competence Assessment Template.

-You will be expected to address competencies 3-10 of the SWRB Core Competence Standards in your registration application.
-Please use the following form:
+You will be expected to address competencies 3–10 of the SWRB Core Competence Standards in your registration application.
+You may find it helpful to refer to the competence assessment guidelines.

 Completion of registration application